EndoTaishi/CLASSIC/documentation/ctemAddInputs.md

 # Land use change (LUC) {#inputLUC}

-The LUC file contains a time series of fractional coverage of each of the CTEM PFTs.
+The LUC file contains an **annual** time series of fractional coverage of each of the CTEM PFTs.
 An ncdump -hs of a properly formatted file is below.
 Note the file is chunked for a T63 grid (128 x 64), other grids may require different chunk sizes for optimal performance.
 The variable name is not important as long as it is the only variable in the file besides lat ,lon, **lev** and time.

         netcdf GCP_2018_land_cover_CTEM_fractions_1700_2018_T63_chunked {
         dimensions: